dragontaoran/sleev/paper.md

 ---
-title: 'sleev: an R Package for Semiparametric Likelihood Estimation with Errors in Variables'
+title: 'sleev: An R Package for Semiparametric Likelihood Estimation with Errors in Variables'
 tags:
   - R
   - measurement error